Clearing the Shopware Cache

 │ │ │ │ │

-As an example, the following cron job is executed every day at 00:01:
+For example, the following cron job runs every day at 12:01 a.m.:

-Then save the cronjob (if nano, Ctrl + s) and exit the editor (if nano, Ctrl + x).
+Then save the cron job (if using nano, press Ctrl + s) and exit the editor (if using nano, press Ctrl + x).

-Error 500 can occur after emptying the cache if the command was executed with either the root user or an alternative system user with higher authorizations.
+Error 500 may occur after clearing the cache if the command was executed either as the root user or as an alternative system user with higher privileges.

-The output looks like this if the bin/console cache:clear command was executed with the root user:
+The output looks like this if the bin/console cache:clear command was executed as the root user:

 total 16